 The Cove and Beaver properties lie in the East Band.
 Limestone from the East Band is generally grey-white to white in color with occasional beds of dark black.
 Structurally, this band is fairly competent in certain sections.
 There is potential for dimension stone marble from some of these structurally competent sections.
-Aside from South Aggregates Resources Inc,, Homegold Resources Ltd. is also exploring for white limestone at the north end of the East Band.
+Aside from the Mammoth claim groups, South Aggregates Resources Inc. is exploring the Beaver Property for white limestone.
+Homegold Resources Ltd. is also exploring for white limestone at the north end of the East Band.
 Leo D'or Mining opened a diamond wire marble quarry in the East Band at Bonanza Lake in the early 1990's.
 IMASCO opened the Doro adit to the north of the Leo D'or testing for white limestone in the late 1980's.
 Much of the remaining limestone in the East Band is held by Oyama (Canada) Inc.